zengyan-97/X-VLM/README.md

 ```angular2html
 python3 run.py --task "pretrain_4m_base" --dist "1" --output_dir "output/pretrain_4m_base"
 ```
 For distributed training across nodes, see run.py for more details.
+We pre-trained X-VLM (4M/16M) for 200K steps.

 #### Data
 All datasets we utilized are public available.
 Please prepare the pre-training data by yourself.
 Read the code dataset/pretrain_dataset.py (more specifically ImageTextJsonDataset & RegionTextJsonDataset) to see what format is needed.